cristianmatache/workspace/README.md

 If you want to learn more about the API of a specific goal, check the source code.

+#### Common admin actions

+- **Change what goal-lang does:** Let's say, for example, you don't want to run `pylint` as part of your python linting.
+You would simply go to the `Makefile` and change the definition of the `lint-py` goal to not include `pylint`.
+- **Adding goals:** The goals that are available out of the box are found in `build-support/make/core/<language>/`.
+You can extend/replace the core goals for new languages and/or tools by writing `.mk` code in `build-support/make/extensions/<language>/` following the examples in `build-support/make/core/`.
+- **Update the PYTHONPATH:** The PYTHONPATH is set at the top of the `Makefile`.
+For example, to add new directories to the PYTHONPATH (i.e. to mark them as sources roots) set `PY_SOURCES_ROOTS` at the top of the Makefile.
+- **See/Change tools config:** Let's say you want to change the way `mypy` is configured to exclude some directory from checking.
+Then head to `build-support/make/config/python.mk` check what is the path to the `mypy` config file, go there and update it.
+All other tools work similarly.
+- **Third party environments**
+  - **Exact reproduction of the default environment:** The recipes to fully replicate the default environment (mostly using `pip`, `conda` and `npm`) are found in `build-support/make/core/<langugage>/setup.mk`, where they use dependency files and lock files that can be found in `3rdparty/`.
+In practice, run `make env-default-replicate` inside a conda environment.
+Also make sure you also have `npm` installed because `markdownlint` and `bats` bash testing framework come from `npm` (if you don't need them no need to worry about `npm` just exclude the `markdown` environment rule from the pre-requisites of `env-default-replicate`)
+  - **Create/Upgrade/Edit default environment:** If you want to edit the default environment, for example to add, remove, constrain packages edit the `requirements.txt` not the `constraints.txt` file (in `3rdparty/`).
+  The `constraints.txt` is only used for reproducibility.
+If you just want to upgrade your third party dependencies there is no need to temper with the `requirements.txt` files.
+Then run `make env-default-upgrade` and check the lock files back into git.
+  - **Add a new environment:** To add a new environment, first add the dependency files (e.g. `requirements.txt`) in `3rdparty/<new-env-name>`, add a new goal in `build-support/make/extensions`.
+For environment management over time, we strongly encourage maintaining the approach split between creation/upgrade/edit and exact reproduction of environments.
+- **Nested makefiles:** Supposing you want to have another `Makefile` for a specific project in the monorepo, just import everything that you need from `build-support/make/core/` and/or `build-support/make/extensions/`.
+To change the Now let's say you want to use a different config file for `mypy`.
+You would have 2 options, either change the path globally `build-support/make/config/python.mk` or, if you just want different settings for your little project use your inner `Makefile` to overwrite the value of the corresponding variable (that points to the config file) with the different path.
+- **Generate requirements.txt for each sub-project:** Run `make reqs-py`.
+- **Generate setup.py for each sub-project:** Run `build-support/python/packaging/generate_pip_install_files.py`

 ### Installation

 To add this build system to an existing repo, one needs to simply copy `build-support/` and `3rdparty/` over.
-Run `make env`, as a one-off, to set up the python, markdown and bash environments (mostly pip/npm install-s).
+Run `make env-default-replicate`, as a one-off, to set up the python, markdown and bash environments (mostly pip/npm install-s).
 It is recommended to copy over `lib_sh_utils/` and `deploy-support/` if you need support for Prometheus, Alertmanager or Grafana.
-In addition, if renaming directories in `3rdparty` the correspondent paths in `build-support/make/<lang>/setup.mk` and/or `build-support/make/<lang>/config.mk` should also be updated.
+In addition, if renaming directories in `3rdparty/` the correspondent paths in `build-support/make/config/<lang>.mk` should also be updated.

+To upgrade an existing installation if new tools are added or changes are made to the target resolution infrastructure, one would simply need to copy over `lib-support/make/core`.

 ### Supported tools by language